-443 Note that 70% of all complainants made only one complaint, 15% made two complaints and 15% made three or more complaints.
-444 % of all access requests is calculated as the number of complaints made by people who have sought access divided by the number of people who have sought access.
+Add that 70% of all complainants made only one complaint, 15% made two complaints and 15% made three or more complaints.
+Add the complaints made only one complaints made two complaints and 15% made three or more complaints.
+Add the complaints made by people who have sought access divided by the number of people who have sought access.
 The number of people who have sought access used in the calculation takes into account the length of time since access was sought.

-Figure K.11 Number and proportion of participant complaints over time incrementally (left) and cumulatively (right) - Tasmania445
+Figure K.11 Number and proportion of participant complaints over time incrementally (left) and cumulatively (right) - Tasmania